Welcome to Tosa’s All-City Read!

 Kids get to join in the fun too.
-We’ll be choosing a number of titles for all ages to enjoy, from read-aloud books for toddlers to early readers, to titles appropriate for elementary and middle school readers.
-Check back soon for more details.
+We’ve chosen a number of titles about orphan trains for all ages to enjoy, from read-aloud books for toddlers to titles appropriate for elementary and middle school readers.
+Download the list of children’s books here.

 About the NAC

 The Wauwatosa Neighborhood Association Council supports neighborhood associations in Tosa by helping them grow and make connections, providing leadership training, and keeping them informed about local events and quality-of-life issues.